Vinnytsia Oblast: Foreign Economic Relations

 In 1996 enterprises and organizations of the oblast executed foreign trade operations with partners from 73 countries of the world.
 The total foreign trade volume for this period made $397,500,000, including export ($280,900,000) and import ($116,600,000), which resulted in positive balance ($164,300,000).

 The oblast's foreign trade with CIS and Baltic countries in this time reached 58.2% of the total foreign trade turnover.
 The largest export deliveries are to the Russian Federation (42.6%), Belarus (5.4%), Belgium (7.2%) and Germany (7.45%).

 No considerable changes have taken place in the structure of commodity exports.
 As before, leading in this field are the food industry (47.5%), light industry (14.18%), machine building (10.96%), chemical industry (5.09%) and agriculture (6.36%).

 Enterprises of the Vinnytsia oblast seek to import urgently needed products which are in short supply.
 Main items of import in 1996 were mineral fertilizers (2.68%), petroleum products (10.27%), equipment (11.63%), surface transport facilities (3.82%), inorganic chemistry products, electrical machines, fabrics and yarn.

 Taking into account main lines of production, considerable quantities of farm machinery and equipment for processing and building materials industries are brought to its territory.
 Owing to this agricultural enterprises of the oblast managed in 1996 to perform a full range of fieldwork and obtained a good harvest of cereal and industrial crops.

 At the same time large quantities of products that are not in demand of population as well as goods manufactured in sufficient quantities by the oblast's enterprises are brought to the oblast.
 Moreover, a considerable amount of valuable raw leather is brought out on so called "tolling" terms in exchange of poor quality semi manufactures, footwear, leather jackets, etc.

 Of special concern is the fact that enterprises of the oblast are steeply reducing import of the equipment, spare parts, completing items, while import of alcoholic drinks, juices, and other low grade consumer goods is rising.
 As shown by calculations, the oblast, having a considerable export/import potential, has real opportunities through an effective use of the foreign trade to increase revenues both of the local and of the state budget and to provide itself with the necessary "critical" products.

 The oblast's enterprises seek to attract foreign investments for increasing the output of products.
 Since 1991 till December 1997 about 300 joint enterprises with foreign investments amounting to $23,300,000 were established in the Vinnytsia oblast.
 Enterprises and citizens from 41 countries of the world participated in organization of the enterprises.
-The largest amount of investments came from the USA, Germany, Poland, Israel and some other countries.
+The largest amount of investments came from the United States, Germany, Poland, Israel and some other countries.

 Oblast is one of the founding members of Euroregion Dniester.